 Supported by TDF since: 2016

-Target group: women being disadvantaged or affected by violence, region Andhra Pradesh
+Target group: Girls and women threatened or affected by violence

-- In 2014, 52% of the women between 18 and 49 had experienced violence at least once (International Centre for Research on Women)
+- In 2014, a study of the International Centre for Research on Women found that 52% of the questioned women between 18 and 49 years had experienced physical violence at least once in their lifetime.

 Contacts: Voluntary project coordinator Nora Wagner (email@example.com)